How to access a USB device remotely from Windows (or via WSL)?

 usbip list --remote=HOST

-And replace HOST with the IP of the machine and voila, you will have access to the USB device as if it were plugged into your own machine.
-Depending on your network, there may be some small latency or bandwidth issues.
+Replace ‘HOST’ with the IP of the machine.
+Voilà!
+You now have access to the USB device as if it were directly connected to your own machine.
+Keep in mind that, depending on your network, there might be some minor latency or bandwidth issues.

-You can also use the “usbipd wsl” subcommand to share and connect a device with a single command under WSL2.
-Note that it is possible to do this via a graphical interface with this tool.
+You can also use the ‘usbipd wsl‘ subcommand to share and connect a device with a single command under WSL2.
+Additionally, note that it’s possible to perform these actions via a graphical interface using this tool.

 Mohamed SAKHRI